ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ cd pancan-scripts
     $ sudo cp uploads.html /var/www/

 Before running any scripts you need to check if perl is at least version 5.18.2 using perl -v.
-From past experience, this version of perl has worked fine.
+From past experience, this version of perl has worked fine with all the perl scripts.
 If necessary, update perl to version 5.18.2.
 To do this, you need to use perlbrew.
 Perlbrew allows you to manage and use multiple versions perl on the same machine, you can check it out here (http://perlbrew.pl/).
 To use perlbrew do the following :

     # download perlbrew
     $ wget -O - http://install.perlbrew.pl | bash
-    $ vim .bash_profile # place this line:  source ~/perl5/perlbrew/etc/bashrc into the file
+    $ vim ~/.bash_profile # place this line:  source ~/perl5/perlbrew/etc/bashrc into the file
     $ sudo apt-get install perlbrew
     # initialize perlbrew environment
     $ perlbrew init

 Now that perlbrew is installed, you can download perl 5.18.2 :

-    # install perl-5.18.2
+    # install perl-5.18.2, this may take a while ...
     $ perlbrew install perl-5.18.2
     # you can track the status using
     $ tail -f ~/perl5/perlbrew/build.log